Business Administration - Accounting

 ACC2363 Intermediate Financial Accounting 2

-Students complete their coverage of financial accounting by focusing on financial elements such as property, plant and equipment, intangible assets, liabilities, shareholders' equity,taxes, leases, and the statement of cash flows.
-Particular attention is focused on the presentation, measurement, and disclosure under IFRS and ASPE.
+To succeed as an accounting professional, students need an advanced level of financial statement knowledge.
+Students complete their coverage of financial accounting by focusing on financial elements such as property, plant and equipment, intangible assets, liabilities, shareholders' equity, taxes, leases and the statement of cash flows.
+Particular attention is focused on the presentation, measurement and disclosure under IFRS and ASPE.
 Students demonstrate their professional competencies during in-class discussion, completion of assigned exercises and in-depth assignments.

 Pre-requisites: ACC2353